Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: Introduction

-The remainder of this paper is organized as follows.
-Section 2 provides an overview of relevant background.
-Section 3 lays out the system model and presents theoretical arguments that transformers can in-context learn to implement Kalman filtering for white observation noise.
-Section 4 reports the simulation results, including empirical studies of the robustness to missing model parameters, while Section 5 concludes the paper.
+The remainder of the paper is organized as follows.
+Section 2 reviews relevant background on in-context learning and filtering.
+Section 3 introduces the system model and presents constructive arguments showing that transformers can in-context learn to implement Kalman filtering under white observation noise.
+Section 4 presents simulation results, including applications to non-linear systems and robustness to missing model parameters.
+Section 5 concludes the paper.
+The code used to generate experimental results is available \href{https://github.com/usmanakua927/ICL_for_Dynamical_Systems.git}{here}.